Coca-Cola Kid (video game)

+Plot

+Coca-Cola Kid takes place in Coke City where a kid named Cokey, who is a student in Skat School, finds himself on a mission to save his teacher after she gets kidnapped.

 Gameplay

 The game uses timed platform game sequences.
 Power-ups include the famous Coca-Cola soft drink that helps restore health and the coins that helps the player buy items between stages.

 Each stage has a 9:59 time limit.
 Attacks in the games include kicks and flying kicks.
 Obstacles, like the telephone booths in the downtown level, can also be torn down.

+Development

+The game was reportedly done as part of a licensing agreement between Coca-Cola and Sega.
+The inclusion of Cokey served as one of the few examples of integrating advertising with gaming.

+Marketing

+Coca-Cola Kid was marketed in Japan with the game included in a special red Game Gear bundle.

+Reception

+The game got a score of 50 from Famitsu (6/10 5/10 5/10 4/10).

+Beep!
+MegaDrive gave a score of 63.

+Sega Saturn Magazine gave a score of 65 (6.468/10).